brimdata/zq/docs/tutorials/join.md

 ---
-sidebar_position: 3
+weight: 3
-sidebar_label: Join
+title: Join Overview
 ---

-# Join Overview

 This is a brief primer on the SuperPipe [`join` operator](../language/operators/join.md).